So how do you get tickets to see the famous Lipizzaner horses in action at Vienna’s Spanish Riding School?

 I took this tour and seeing the stallions at arm’s length proved a remarkable experience.
 They make quite an impression.
 (I think they know it, too.)

-- The guided architectural tour: a less-frequent tour on most Saturdays where you also visit the Stallburg, but take a more detailed look at the arena.
+- The guided architectural tour: a less-frequent tour where you also visit the Stallburg, but take a more detailed look at the arena.
 This includes, for example, a climb up into the latter’s roof with views over Vienna

 I also took this tour.
 Wandering around the roof has a curious fascination to it.
 Everything up there remains much as it was at the time of construction in 1735.